 Continues to develop innovative, interdisciplinary undergraduate and graduate programs

-We have fostered innovative, interdisciplinary undergraduate and graduate study with new and revised academic programs in Fermentation Science, Religious Studies, Public Writing and Rhetoric, Risk Management and Insurance, Africana Studies, Commerce, Dance, Data Science, Audio Production, Journalism and Strategic Media, Photography, Video and Film Production, Supply Chain Management, and Physician Assistant Studies.
+We have fostered innovative, interdisciplinary undergraduate and graduate study with new and revised academic programs in Fermentation Science, Religious Studies, Public Writing and Rhetoric, Risk Management and Insurance, Africana Studies, Commerce, Dance, Data Science, Tourism and Hospitality Management, Journalism and Strategic Media, Photography, Video and Film Production, Supply Chain Management, and Physician Assistant Studies.